Nihilus888/Calendar-App/README.md

 If I have more time as I was swarmed with finals, projects and assignments for me to give enough time to focus on this, I would have fixed the technical challenges that I have listed above and potentially used a database to store all the information that I needed instead of using local storage as it is not a very secure way of storing data.

-The calendar is mobile responsive but if it is too small like on an IPhone SE, the grids will mash together and it will horrendous.
+The calendar is mobile responsive but if it is too small like on an IPhone SE, the grids will mash together and it will look horrendous.

 ## Sample photos
 ![Sample Calendar](public/Sample.jpg)